Weihongshen/Sysc3303_A1/README.md

 client.

 # Set up step:
-1.Run the Server.java.(showing waiting)
+1.Run the Server.java.

-2.Run the IntermediateHost.java(showing waiting)
+2.Run the IntermediateHost.java

-3.Run the Client.java.(showing message)
+3.Run the Client.java.

+Then message showing in the console.